 In the fast-paced age in which we live, true adventures are more and more difficult to find.
-Those who truly seek enlightenment must forego the ready-made paths of escape and venture to where the only comfort available is the comfort of a still mind.
+Those who seek enlightenment must forego the ready-made paths of escape and venture to where the only comfort available is the comfort of a still mind.

 Or so we gathered from our reading of The Dharma Bums.

-What we’re trying to say here is that, while woodland chalets and desert lodges are fun and stylish, they’re still a little too close to civilization.
-Which is fine if you’re just looking to unwind a little.
+What we’re trying to say here is that, while woodland chalets and desert lodges are fun and stylish, they’re still a little too close to civilization, which is fine if you’re just looking to unwind a little.
 But if samadhi is what you seek, you’re probably not going to reach it at the Ace Hotel & Swim Club, okay?

 As Confucius wrote, “Wherever you go, go with all your heart.”
 We’re pretty sure he was talking about renting a fire lookout tower.

 Every year, the U.S. Forest Service makes a limited number of fire towers available for sojourners to stay in.
 The rentals are cheap, but not easy to come by.
-You can only reserve at certain times of year, for certain days.
+You can only reserve at certain times of the year, for certain days.
 Depending on the location, you may have to share your space during the day when an actual fire lookout shows up for work.
 In other words, would-be dharma bums have to earn the right to stay in one of these iconic retreats.

 Finally, fire lookouts must be reserved well in advance of your trip.
-Don’t be sore — it’s actually a traveling mercy.
+Don’t be sore — it’s actually a mercy.
 The last thing you want is to arrive at your remote destination, only to realize you forgot topic clean underwear and matches.
 Adventure at this level requires thoughtful preparation and mindful intention.